jaogarcia97/Introduction-to-Neural-Networks---Stanford/README.md

 Question: How does the max node work?
 Answer: Only the value that has affected "or won" ove got passed down the rest of the computational graph, since it is the only one that affected change, it only makes sense when we're passing our gradients back we just want to adjust who "won" (hence the max)

+??:??
+Question: Why would it be linear when you use 1 layer only?
+Answer: Technically, two layers won't necessarily make it linear. since wx is the first layer, recall it has a form similar to y = mx + b (equation of a line), if you add a second layer that multiplies wx to w_2(max x,0), the max x makes it non linenar

 ### Introduction